KerstingJ/BadBag-Website/readme.md

     * probably with cookies
     * is there another way?

-- Fix Item bloc for manage Items page
+- Fix Item bloc css
     * sizing issues of images messing up alignment on index
     * add so on mouseover item info appears over image, not under